tylingsoft/website/maml/models/postgresql-master/index.md

 ## FAQ

 - I have ecountered an error: "SSL is not enabled on the server"
-    - You can append "?sslmode=disable" to the connection URI to solve the issue.
+    - You can append `?sslmode=disable` to the connection URI to solve the issue.
     - More information please read [http://www.postgresql.org/docs/9.5/static/libpq-connect.html#AEN42521](http://www.postgresql.org/docs/9.5/static/libpq-connect.html#AEN42521)